Department of Science and Mathematics

 NSC 1003/1004 Earth Science

-Includes Earth’s composition, internal and external processes, plate tectonics, map reading and interpretation, geologic structures, history of astronomy, the solar system, classification and formation of stars and galaxies, and cosmology.
+Includes Earth’s composition, internal and external processes, plate tectonics, map reading and interpretation, geologic structures, atmosphere and weather, history of astronomy, the solar system, classification and formation of stars and galaxies, and cosmology.
+These topics will be investigated by applying fundamental concepts of physical science including properties of matter, energy, electricity and magnetism, motion, light and sound.
 NSC 1004 includes a lab component.
 Course fee.
 NSC 1003 is offered for accelerated programs only.

 NSC 1013 Environmental Science